dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 So by using this tool all your multi-container Drupal projects running your machine are accessible through DNS.

 Currently vhost doesn't provide DNS service itself.

 At fenomen we are relying on an external service, that does DNS for our development machines.
-But one of our goals is to find a way how to do it properly on a local machine, so we don't have to rely on a third party service to use dynamic DNS.
+But one of our goals is to find a way how to do it properly on a local machine, so we don't have to rely on an external service to do DNS.

 ---